icopy-site/awesome-cn/docs/awesome/awesome-audit-algorithms.md

 ## Papers
 ### 2023
+- [Stealing the Decoding Algorithms of Language Models](https://people.cs.umass.edu/~amir/papers/CCS23-LM-stealing.pdf) - (CCS) *Steal the type and hyperparameters of the decoding algorithms of a LLM.*
 - [Modeling rabbit‑holes on YouTube](https://link.springer.com/epdf/10.1007/s13278-023-01105-9?sharing_token=h-O-asHI49VUWS9FxN1Gsve4RwlQNchNByi7wbcMAY6I98PKW1PqhFQJ_JqQyk3TrB05qDb3LUzMDmKOgrupccQliViDle-rwKEi2MZ8xBViaAQhyN41oZBKLLeXchoeIW2kklVHC094I5KD8pxja4-if6-iB0uAI1FnqnYoxjU%3D) - (SNAM) *Models the trapping dynamics of users in rabbit holes in YouTube, and provides a measure of this enclosure.*
 - [Auditing YouTube’s Recommendation Algorithm for Misinformation Filter Bubbles](https://dl.acm.org/doi/full/10.1145/3568392) - (Transactions on Recommender Systems) *What it takes to “burst the bubble,” i.e., revert the bubble enclosure from recommendations.*
 - [Auditing Yelp’s Business Ranking and Review Recommendation Through the Lens of Fairness](https://arxiv.org/pdf/2308.02129.pdf) - (Arxiv) *Audits the fairness of Yelp’s business